Gilbert-Omosa/Phoenix-Fire/README.md

 ## Features

+- Cards for Sports offered
-- Browse a list of members.
+- List of members.
-- View detailed information about each member.
+- Detailed information about each member.
 - Edit member details.
 - Delete members from the list.
 - Register new members.